IntelliJ IDEA 2025.3 Help

 For example:

 3. Wait for some time.
-After that, you will see the indexing time with shared indexes and without them.
+After that, the project analysis time with shared indexes and without them will appear.

-By looking at the difference in time, you can decide whether you want to use shared project indexes in your workflow or not.
+By comparing the difference in time, you can decide whether you want to use shared project indexes in your workflow or not.

 1. Download the latest version of the command-line tool and unzip the archive.

-2. Execute the binary file via the command line by running:
+2. In the command line, navigate to the directory of the command-line tool and execute the binary file via the command line by running:

 ./bin/ij-shared-indexes-tool-cli indexes